openhab/openhab-docs/ui/mainui.md

 If your device's screen is wide enough (it has to be at least 1280 pixels wide), you can open the developer sidepanel by:

-- Opening the "Developer Tools" section in the menu sidebar and enabling the developer sidebar.
+- Opening the "Developer Tools" page from the menu and enabling the developer sidebar.
 - Clicking on the help icon displayed in the upper right corner of most pages.
 - Pressing the key combination <kbd>Alt</kbd><kbd>Shift</kbd><kbd>D</kbd> on your keyboard.